 Continue north to one of the world’s most unforgettable destinations.
 While its name might sound ominous, Death Valley is actually filled with spectacular sites, including colorful canyons, soaring sand dunes, and even a castle.

-The largest national park outside of Alaska, Death Valley is an almost unfathomable place.
-The park’s 3.3 million acres /1.34 million hectares encompass mountain-size sand dunes, below-sea-level salt flats, and colorful sandstone canyons, and a remarkable structure, Scotty’s Castle, left by an eccentric explorer.
-Extremes are the norm: Death Valley is the hottest and driest place in America, with summer temperatures peaking above 120 F°/49°C, and average rainfall of 2 inches/5 cm per year.
+Death Valley National Park encompasses mountain-size sand dunes, below-sea-level salt flats, and colorful wildflowers and sandstone canyons.
+The park is the hottest and driest place in America, with summer temperatures peaking above 120 F°/49°C, and average rainfall of 2 inches/5 cm per year.
 Also extreme are the park’s elevations: Badwater Basin, the park’s lowest spot, rests at 282 feet/86 meters below sea level while Telescope Peak soars to 11,049 feet/3,368 meters.
-So go high, or go very, very low; get hot, or chill out with amazing desert vistas.
-Death Valley delivers on every end of the scale.

-Every imaginable shade of gold—from orange to apricot to school-bus yellow--is visible in the wrinkled Golden Canyon cliffs, whose folded and eroded layers glow at sunrise and sunset.
+You don’t want to miss Mesquite Flat Sand Dunes, when early morning light accents the dunes’ many contours and ripples.
+Another must-see stop is Zabriske Point and Golden Canyon, where every imaginable shade of gold is visible in the wrinkled cliffs, whose layers glow at sunrise and sunset.
 Pick your favorite perspective: Drive to Zabriskie Point and survey the scene from on high, or see the vibrant beauty up close by hiking in Golden Canyon.
-For casual sightseers, Zabriskie Point (off Highway 190) offers a stunning view of the multi-hued badlands from a short paved trail.

 Surrounded by some of the highest peaks in the west, folks in this laid-back mountain town know they’ve got a good thing going.
 It’s a land of serious outdoor lovers, who take to the slopes of signature Mammoth Mountain (actually a massive volcano surrounded by granite peaks) and nearby June Lakes resorts in winter, then head out on trails when the snow melts to fly-fish in clear mountain streams, hike and mountain bike through wildflowers in high alpine meadows, and dip into natural hot springs.
 Join the locals for craft beer and listen to bluegrass music during summer’s Bluesapalooza festival (typically held in late July).
 For a high-mountain town, Mammoth Lakes is surprisingly easy to get to too, especially during the ski season, when daily flights zoom in from San Francisco area airports as well as Los Angeles.